 For general health and well-being, a whey protein supplement can be taken at any time to fulfill your daily protein needs.

-Is it OK to Take Whey Protein at Night?
+Is it OK to Drink a Whey Protein Shake at Night?

 Researchers have found that taking protein before bed can promote muscle growth and recovery.
 It can also be helpful for older adults who wish to preserve muscle mass.